 Jump to section

 Our lives and careers are a complex mix of elements.
 Sometimes we feel unable to be attentive to everything.
+Sometimes, we feel like we should start over in life.
 A personal vision statement can help when we don’t have a sense of how things are connected.

 We feel unable to attend to everything around us when we aren't sure what our purpose is when we do what we are doing.
 A vision statement can help clarify your whys and can give you a sense of meaning and direction.